 The pound has always been one of the most important currencies, and it remains a major factor in the FX market today.
 Though the United Kingdom’s economic standing is no longer as strong as it was during the Victorian age, it remains a powerful player in international political and economic matters (albeit with the remaining uncertainty of ‘Brexit’).

-Check out Continental’s Countries to get more information on both countries that use the pound and those that don’t – including Country of the Week profiles and Travel Guides.
+Check out Continental’s Countries to get more information on both countries that use the pound and those that don’t – including Country Profiles and Travel Guides.

 Stay informed.
 Stay Current.